-- "Non-management directors" include all directors who are not our officers, and all non-management directors who have been determined by the Board to be independent. - "Notice of Availability" refers to a Notice of Internet Availability of Proxy Materials. - "NYSE" refers to the New York Stock Exchange. - "Omnibus Incentive Plan" refers to the Second Amended and Restated PJT Partners Inc. 2015 Omnibus Incentive Plan approved by the shareholders on May 24, 2023. - "Partnership Units" refers to certain holders of the equity in our company who maintain their ownership collectively through PJT Partners Holdings partnership units and LTIP Units. - "PCAOB" refers to the Public Company Accounting Oversight Board. - "Performance LTIPs" refers to a class of partnership interests in PJT Partners Holdings. - "PJT Partners" refers to PJT Partners Inc. - "PJT Partners Holdings" refers to PJT Partners Holdings LP, a holding partnership that holds the company's operating subsidiaries, and certain cash and cash equivalents it may hold from time to time.
-As the sole general partner of PJT Partners Holdings, PJT Partners Inc. operates and controls all of the business and affairs of PJT Partners Holdings and its operating subsidiaries. - "Related Person Transaction" is defined as any transaction that is anticipated and would be reportable by us under Item 404(a) of Regulation S-K in which we were or are to be a participant and the amount involved exceeds \$120,000 and in which any related person had or will have a direct or indirect material interest. - "PJT Shares Outstanding" as of year-end, is inclusive of our outstanding shares of Class A common stock and PJT Partners Holdings vested and unvested Partnership Units, each on a fully diluted basis, excluding unvested RSUs. - "Related Person Policy" refers to a written statement of policy adopted by the Board regarding transactions with related persons. - "RSU" refers to Restricted Stock Unit. - "SEC" refers to the U.S. Securities and Exchange Commission. - "Significant Limited Partner" refers to a limited partner who holds not less than five percent (5%) of the total number of Partnership Units then outstanding. - "Street Name" means that shares are held in an account at a brokerage firm, bank, broker-dealer or other similar organization and that organization, rather than the beneficial owner, is considered the shareholder of record, holding the shares in "street name."
-The beneficial owner of the shares has the right to direct the organization holding the account on how to vote the shares held in the account. - "Subject Shares" refers to the irrevocable proxy provided to Mr. Taubman, empowering Mr. Taubman to vote or cause to be voted all of the shares of Class B common stock then or thereafter held by the Blackstone Senior Management. - "Sublease" refers to the sublease that PJT Partners Holdings has entered into with Dynasty Equity Partners Management, LLC that commenced October 1, 2022. - "Surviving Partnership" refers to another limited partnership or limited liability company organized or existing under the laws of the United States, any state thereof, the District of Columbia, or any territory thereof, which is the survivor of a merger, consolidation or combination of assets with PJT Partners Holdings. - "Termination Transaction" means any direct or indirect transfer of all or any portion of PJT Partners' interest in PJT Partners Holdings. - "Willis Towers Watson" refers to Willis Towers Watson & Co., an independent outside compensation consultant.
+"Non-management directors" include all directors who are not our officers, and all non-management directors who have been determined by our Board to be independent.

+"Notice of Availability" refers to a Notice of Internet Availability of Proxy Materials.

+"NYSE" refers to the New York Stock Exchange.

+"Omnibus Incentive Plan" refers to the Second Amended and Restated PJT Partners Inc. 2015 Omnibus Incentive Plan approved by the shareholders on May 24, 2023.

+"Partnership Units" refers to equity interests in our company held by owners who maintain their ownership collectively through PJT Partners Holdings partnership units, including LTIP Units and Performance LTIP Units.

+"PCAOB" refers to the Public Company Accounting Oversight Board.

+"Performance LTIP Units" refers to a class of partnership interests in PJT Partners Holdings.

+"PJT Partners" refers to PJT Partners Inc.

+"PJT Partners Holdings" refers to PJT Partners Holdings LP, a holding partnership that holds our company's operating subsidiaries, and certain cash and cash equivalents it may hold from time to time.
+As the sole general partner of PJT Partners Holdings, PJT Partners Inc. operates and controls all of the business and affairs of PJT Partners Holdings and its operating subsidiaries.

+"Record Date" refers April 21, 2025.

+"Related Person Transaction" is defined as any transaction that is anticipated and would be reportable by us under Item 404(a) of Regulation S-K in which we were or are to be a participant and the amount involved exceeds \$120,000 and in which any related person had or will have a direct or indirect material interest.

+"Related Person Policy" refers to a written statement of policy adopted by our Board regarding transactions with related persons.

+"RSU" refers to Restricted Stock Unit.

+"SEC" refers to the U.S. Securities and Exchange Commission.

+"Significant Limited Partner" refers to a limited partner who holds not less than five percent (5%) of the total number of Partnership Units then outstanding.

+"Street Name" means that shares are held in an account at a brokerage firm, bank, broker-dealer or other similar organization and that organization, rather than the beneficial owner, is considered the shareholder of record, holding the shares in "street name."
+The beneficial owner of the shares has the right to direct the organization holding the account on how to vote the shares held in the account.

+"Subject Shares" refers to the irrevocable proxy provided to Mr. Taubman, empowering Mr. Taubman to vote or cause to be voted all of the shares of Class B common stock then or thereafter held by the Former Parent's Senior Management.

+"Sublease" refers to the sublease that PJT Partners Holdings has entered into with Dynasty Equity Partners Management, LLC that commenced October 1, 2022 and renewed commencing October 1, 2024.

+"Surviving Partnership" refers to another limited partnership or limited liability company organized or existing under the laws of the United States, any state thereof, the District of Columbia, or any territory thereof, which is the survivor of a merger, consolidation or combination of assets with PJT Partners Holdings.

+"Termination Transaction" means any direct or indirect transfer of all or any portion of PJT Partners' interest in PJT Partners Holdings.

+"Trading Policy" means the PJT Partners Inc. Securities Trading Policies and Procedures.

+"Willis Towers Watson" refers to Willis Towers Watson & Co., an independent outside compensation consultant.